unsudo-org/doc/doc/funding.md

 - We are focuing on attracting web2 and web3 developers, we are abstracting the low level functionality of JAM so it is safe and easier to use for the dev community.
 - DAO and community
 - We are tools that solve the problem
+- Polkadot is like a Power plant, and we are like a transformer, and users can easily plug into us and connect power to their homes
 # Why is our team interested in this project?
 UK. ... talk about whitepaper
+Values based pitch (for polkadot), cost based pitch, needs based pitch - We also want to build on something like this (depends on the research on target audience) (for polkadot)
 # 1 Minute Video Pitch
 # Project Details
 Expected final state - vision